- Product: Ulrichs

 What types of searching options are available in Ulrichsweb?

 Ulrichsweb offers a number of different options for serials search and discovery.
-Basic Search, which appears on every Ulrichsweb screen, provides an easy way to find serials by ISSN, keyword, or title.
+Basic Search, which appears on every Ulrichsweb page, provides an easy way to find serials by ISSN, keyword, or title.
 The Advanced Search feature provides tools for easily carrying out complex search queries.
 Additional information about search functionality is available here.

 How do I perform online provider title list comparisons?

-Can users link to a local library catalog?
+Can users link to our library catalog?